Ube cake: Preparation

 Ube cake is generally prepared identically to mamón (chiffon cakes and sponge cakes in Filipino cuisine), but with the addition of mashed purple yam to the ingredients.
 It is typically made with flour, eggs, sugar, a dash of salt, baking powder, vanilla, oil, milk, and cream of tartar.
 The resulting cake is pink to purple in color (depending on the amount of ube used) and slightly denser and moister than regular chiffon cakes.

 Ube cake typically has a whipped cream, cream cheese, or buttercream frosting, which may also be flavored with ube or coconut.

 Variations

 Like mamón, ube cake can be modified readily into other recipes.

 Ube macapuno cake

 The combination of ube and macapuno (coconut sport) is a traditional one for ube halaya in Filipino cuisine, and it also applies to ube cakes.
-Ube macapuno cake is basically just ube cake with strips of gelatinous macapuno strips layered on top.
+Ube macapuno cake is simply ube cake with strips of gelatinous macapuno strips layered on top.
+The Triple Ube Macapuno Delight is a confection topped with macapuno and piped cream cheese.
+The cake is made of purple yam chiffon cake dressed with ube halaya and ube crumble.
+The 2024 Ube Dream Cake by Goldilocks Bakeshop has ube chiffon cake layers, ube halaya, and macapuno jelly.

 Other combinations of ube cake include ube pandan cake and ube leche flan cake, among others.